 How much time did it take you from conceptualization of UNNISHAA to actually launching it in the market and please share your experience of initial days?

-The concept was born in early 2015, when I could regain most of my movements, however it could be formalised only in around September 2016, when I had formally shifted base to Mumbai – the fashion capital of India.
+The concept was born in early 2015, when I could regain most of my movements, however, it could be formalized only in around September 2016, when I had formally shifted base to Mumbai – the fashion capital of India.

 What was the most challenging part of your journey of UNNISHAA?

 When I came to Mumbai, I knew no one.
 I didn’t know where to start.
 I used to roam on the streets asking shopkeepers, Rickshawalas, where I could rent a space for my workshop.
 I started in a Chawl, in Amboli.
 It was a 1 room space, but neat and tidy.
 We had Asbestos sheet as our roof, but we survived.
 The biggest challenge obviously was leaving my cushioned practice in Delhi, and restarting my career at an age where people usually are well-settled.
 Starting from a ZERO.
 That was 3 years ago.
 Today I have one of the most efficient management team and we are continuously working towards our goals.
 Hence, the challenges we face every day, are only part of our Growth Curve.